abudhaka/Elk-Stack-Project/README.md

 The machines on the internal network are not exposed to the public Internet.

 Only the load balancer machine can accept connections from the Internet.
-In this deployment, access to the load balancer is allowed from My Computer with an IP address of 192.168.2.1.
+Access to the load balancer is allowed from My Computer with an IP address of 192.168.2.1.

 Machines within the network can only be accessed by SSH with authenticated SSH keys.
 And, in this current setting, the SSH access to ELK Server is allowed only from Jump Box which has an IP address of 10.0.0.4.